Why recording time spent on activities could give your business a boost

 A properly aligned time tracking software solution that works alongside specific time spent on activities, clients or projects reveals this until-now missed gap.
 When hours apportioned to a task are seen to take longer than is necessary (or expected), this can now be used to investigate whether an employee has a problem.
 It could be that they are struggling; that they have too many competing projects; that they are disengaged; ill, or lack the skills needed to do tasks faster.
 Whatever the answer, remedial action can then be taken.

 Comparing under-delivered project data with absence data (or even data that shows where staff are working – such as remotely) – can add additional layers to this, suggesting perhaps there is a productivity problem in the home environment.

 It’s clear to see, that while time is linear, the things that impact it are numerous.
 Devoting a small amount of time to check productivity (and all the elements that may impact it), can save a huge amount of time trying to put things right later down the line.
 Clients only really want to be paying for productive time.
 They’re not interested in paying for people’s falling productivity (nor the reasons why).
 Time has always been the most precious of commodities, but now it’s only right clients expect reassurances from you that their billed time is something you’ve also taken seriously.

-Our newest feature in Appogee HR Success allows your staff to clock-in and clock-out as well as record time spent on activities to allow you to export data and create meaningful insights.
+Our features in Appogee HR Essentials and Appogee HR Success allows your staff to clock-in and clock-out and view and edit online timesheets, export data and create meaningful insights.
 Find out more about Appogee Time’s Project Time Recording feature here or why not start your 14 day free trial to explore this feature for yourself.